-In a last stitch attempt to get on the podium at his home GP, entering the last corners Canet made a move on Navarro however he came into contact with the back of his teammate and was forced to sit up and run wide, and instead the rookie had to settle for fourth as the fastest rookie in the field.
+In a last stitch attempt to get on the podium, entering the last corners Canet made a move on Navarro however he came into contact with the back of his teammate and was forced to sit up and run wide, and instead the rookie had to settle for fourth as the fastest rookie in the field.

 Brad Binder takes the win